luvit/luv/docs.md

 **Returns:** `luv_thread_t userdata` or `fail`

-**Note:** unsafe, please make sure the thread end of life before the Lua state close.
+**Note:** unsafe, please make sure the thread end of life before it is released by Lua state close or garbage collection.

 ### `uv.thread_equal(thread, other_thread)`